 The Speex encoder and decoder support many options and requests that can be accessed through the speex_encoder_ctl and speex_decoder_ctl functions.
+Despite that, the defaults are good for many applications and optional settings should only be used when one understands them and knows that they are needed.
+A common error is to attempt to set many unnecessary settings.
 These functions are similar to the ioctl system call and their prototypes are: